backdrop-contrib/jquery_expander/README.md

 This module is a port to Backdrop of the Drupal contributed module 'jQuery Expander'.

-The Expander Plugin is a simple little jQuery plugin to hide/collapse a portion of an element's text and add a "read more" link so that the text can be viewed by the user if he or she wishes.
-By default, the expanded text is followed by a "re-collapse" link.
+The Expander Plugin is a simple little jQuery plugin to hide/collapse a portion of an element's text and add an "expand" link so that the text can be viewed by the user if he or she wishes.
+By default, the expanded text is followed by a "collapse" link.

+This module makes use of the jQuery library to provide a new format 'expander' for long text fields.
+This can be selected from the field display options for a custom content type.

+Various settings are available within the jQuery library and these are described in the file readme.md that comes with it.

 <h2>Status</h2>

-This port requires thorough testing.
+This module is working in Backdrop.

 <h2>Installation</h2>

 This module makes use of the libraries module which should also be installed.

-Install this module as usual, then add the required javascript library to location /libraries
+Install this module as usual, then add the required javascript library to location /libraries in a folder jquery.expander

 <h2>License</h2>